Doug and Jenny Moo

 The galleries on this site reflect our love for several special places.
 We have made two trips to Alaska, once via plane and rental car and once via car alone (a wonderful 8681-mile road trip).
 We hope to make this trip again soon.
 Closer to home, we have spent many a long weekend in Door County, Wisconsin, a five-hour trip from our home.
 We also especially enjoy the landscapes of western North America.
 My ministry has afforded us opportunities to travel to many other parts of the world (although photography, naturally, is not the focus of these trips).

-Since taking up photography seriously twenty years ago, we have used a variety of cameras and lenses.
+Since taking up photography seriously thirty years ago, we have used a variety of cameras and lenses.
 Photographs on this site were taken with Canon film cameras, the Mamiya 7 medium-format camera, the Tachihara 4x5 view camera, and a variety of Canon DSLRs.
 We currently use a 7D2 and 5D4, with a variety of lenses.
 Our basic tripod is the Gitzo 3541XLS (large enough to allow Doug -- 6'7" -- to shoot at eye level) with a RRS BH-55 ballhead and Acratech leveling base.
 We also use the Gitzo Explorer for macro photography and a Benbo MeFoto when we need to travel relatively unencumbered.

 Doug enjoys using Photoshop to process our images, trying to enhance them in a way that remains true to the scenes we actually photographed (with some exceptions: several photos in the gallery have been modified with the oil paint filter).
 We print our photos on an Epson 4900 and matte and frame them ourselves.

 Prints from the images on this site are available for sale.
 We can print up to 16 inches wide and as long as you want.
 We will ship prints to you in heavy cardboard containers (no matting or framing).
 Prices (includes shipping):